The roster template is your first step in the roster process, this guide will explain how to create a template and save it to a week.

 Works a standard work day with a break (Administration).

-Starts her day in the office then moves onto the sales floor.
+Starts his day in the office then moves onto the sales floor.

 The end of the first shift is after the start of the next shift, thus there is a clash of one hour that's impossible and highlighted in red.